HenrikMoe/Service-Infrastructure/README.md

 3 things Loyalists:

-physical therapy stretches w lik bands and like a rope
+Physical therapy stretches and strenghening exercies with a rope or strap taught type object and elastic rubber bands.

-drilling with a therapy massage gun around your hip not really your legs as much
+Drilling with a therapy massage gun around your entire hip not really your thighs as much.

-chiropracter
+Chiropracter.

-not nessarily in that order
+Not necessarily in that order.

-follow your dreams
+Follow your dreams.

 Neural matrix modeling atomic energy company.